PostgREST/postgrest/install.rst

 Creating the Test Database
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 To properly run postgrest tests one needs to create a database.
-To do so, use the test creation script `create_test_database` in the `test/` folder.
+To do so, use the test creation script :code:`create_test_database` in the :code:`test/` folder.

 The script expects the following parameters: